koodaamo/winhelpers/README.md

-# winhelpers
+# winsrv

-Miscellaneous helpers to make life easier on the Windows platform.

-- registry utilities
-- base classes for Windows services
+Easy-to-use base class and mixin for Windows Service creation and management.